-OUC provides transmission service for delivery of power associated with ARP Participants' entitlements in Stanton, Tri-City and Stanton II Projects, and the ARP's ownership interests in Stanton Units 1 and 2.
-OUC also provides transmission service for delivery of power associated with ARP ownership interests in the Stanton A combined cycle (CC), and the Indian River combustion turbine (CT) units, as well as any additional ARP power purchases from Stanton A. OUC transmission service is for the delivery of this energy to either the FPL or DEF interfaces with OUC for subsequent delivery to ARP Participants.
-Rates for such transmission wheeling service from the Stanton and Indian River units are pursuant to the terms and conditions of Firm Transmission Service Agreements, and rates for transmission service for wheeling service from Stanton A are pursuant to OUC's OATT.
+OUC provides transmission service for delivery of power associated with ARP Participants' entitlements in Stanton, Tri-City, Stanton II Projects, and St. Lucie and the ARP's ownership interests in Stanton Units 1 and 2.
+OUC also provides transmission service for delivery of power associated with ARP ownership interests in the Stanton A combined cycle (CC), and the Indian River combustion turbine (CT) units, as well as any additional ARP power purchases from Stanton A. OUC transmission service is for the delivery of this energy to either the FPL, DEF or KUA interfaces with OUC for subsequent delivery to ARP Participants.
+Rates for such transmission wheeling service from the Stanton and Indian River units are pursuant to the terms and conditions of Firm Transmission Service Agreements, and rates for transmission service for wheeling service for MUC's OATT.